stelcodes/nuzzle/README.md

 Nuzzle comes with support for generating an RSS feed.
 (TODO)

 ## Syntax Highlighting
 Syntax-highlighted code can give your website a polished, sophisticated appearance.
 Nuzzle let's you painlessly plug your Markdown code-blocks into [Pygments](https://github.com/pygments/pygments) or [Chroma](https://github.com/alecthomas/chroma).
-Nuzzle uses `clojure.java.sh/sh` to interact with these programs.
+Nuzzle uses `clojure.java.shell` to interact with these programs.
 Since they are not available as Java or Clojure libraries, Nuzzle users must manually install them into their $PATH in order for Nuzzle to use them.

 Syntax highlighting is controlled via the config setting `:nuzzle/syntax-highlighter` which is expected to be a map with these keys:
 - `:provider` - A keyword specifying the program to use (either `:chroma` or `:pygments`).
 Required.